 Tikkun Olam through authentic experiences.

-Educating through Community Service
+Educating through Community Experiences

-The community service program is instrumental in introducing our students to societal issues that are prevalent within our Jewish community and that exist in our city’s general community.
+The community experience program is instrumental in introducing our students to societal issues that are prevalent within our Jewish community and that exist in our city’s general community.
 Students learn about the concept of Tikum Olam in school through authentic experiences.

-Hands-on community service offers students the opportunity to critically reflect upon their experiences.
+Hands-on community experience offers students the opportunity to critically reflect upon their experiences.
 Volunteers are encouraged to discuss their responsibilities in helping those in need that live within our greater community.
 If you are a current parent or student, please click here to access more specific information.

 Secondary I – Students are introduced to current service programs within our community at the beginning of the school year.
 With the guidance of school advisors, small groups of students choose a specific program to focus on during the school year.